NiranjanNlc/ROOM-mvvm-data-binding-recycler-/README.md

 # ROOM-mvvm-data-binding-recycler-
-Implemente room db with dta binding in mvvm architecture
+Implemented room database  with data binding in mvvm architecture